Gianlooca/alteramusica/README.md

 I would like to thank:
 - my mentor Mo Shami for his feedback, advice and guidance;
-- Code Institute Slack Community for providing help, support, small talk and peer reviews;
+- Code Institute Slack Community for providing help, support, small talk and peer reviews, in particular:
+    1. Ilyascan Olgun for his practical and detailed help;
+    2. Dajana Isbaner for helping me with a console problem I mentioned above in the very last days before the deadline;
+    3. my peer Ayisha Sandiford for her practical advice and moral support;
 - the tutors of Code Institute for helping me when nothing seemed to make sense - in particular, thanks to [Rebecca](https://github.com/rebeccatraceyt), the most patient and eager to explain and teach tutor I've ever met since I'm here;
 - Student Care people for their capability of being sympathetic;
-- Covid that "helped" me in the last days of writing all of this, in order to make things spicier.
+- Covid virus that "helped" me in the last days of writing all of this, in order to make things spicier.